klum-dsl/klum-ast/wiki/Validation.md

 }
 ```

+# On methods

+`@Validate` can also be used on parameterless methods.
+In this case, the method is executed during the validation phase.
+If it sucessfully returns, the validation is considered successful.
+If it throws an exception, the validation fails.

 # Validation of inner objects
 Validation is done in a separate [phase](Model-Phases.md) after all child objects are created and other relevant